br-automation-com/mappMotion-MpAlarmAx/README.md

 <a name="Introduction"></a>
 ## Introduction
 The function block MpAxisAlarm reads all error messages for a specific axis.
+This function block is open source, community based software and not an official B&R software.
+It is not an official mapp component and the name just indicates that it is intended to be used with mappMotion.

 ![](/Logical/mappMotion/screenshot.png)